microsoft/LightGBM/docs/GPU-Performance.rst

 Using the following hardware is discouraged:

 -  NVIDIA Kepler (K80, K40, K20, most GeForce GTX 700 series GPUs) or earlier NVIDIA GPUs.
-They don’t support hardware atomic operations in local memory space and thus histogram construction will be slow.
+They don't support hardware atomic operations in local memory space and thus histogram construction will be slow.

 -  AMD VLIW4-based GPUs, including Radeon HD 6xxx series and earlier GPUs.
 These GPUs have been discontinued for years and are rarely seen nowadays.